Zoran Jolevski: Ambassador to the United States of America

 Zoran Jolevski was appointed Macedonian Ambassador to the United States in March 2007 after Ljupčo Jordanovski was recalled by the Macedonian Government.
 He presented his accreditation to President George W. Bush on July 25, 2007 with his family.
 Jolevski was focused on strengthening the Macedonia – United States relations and accession of Macedonia in NATO.
 In 2008, Jolevski signed an agreement on Strategic Partnership and Cooperation with United States Secretary of State Condoleezza Rice.
 His other focuses were bringing American companies to invest in Macedonia and working with the Diaspora.
 The United States remains a s supporter of Macedonia's accession in NATO and EU.
 His offices are based at the Moses House in Washington, D.C..
-During his tenure, Jolevski guest-lectured at many universities including the University of Georgia, University of Vermont, American University, Ohio State University, Utah Valley University, George Washington University, University of Ohio, Norwich University, among others.
+During his tenure, Jolevski guest-lectured at many universities including the University of Georgia, University of Vermont, American University, Ohio State University, Utah Valley University, George Washington University, Ohio University, Norwich University, among others.

-In June 2014, following the 2014 Macedonian parliamentary election, Ambassador Jolevski was appointed Minister of Defense in the new government of Prime Minister Nikola Gruevski, ending his 7.5 year term as Macedonia's Ambassador to the United States.
+In June 2014, following the 2014 Macedonian parliamentary election, Ambassador Jolevski was appointed Minister of Defense in the new government of Prime Minister Nikola Gruevski, ending his term as Macedonia's Ambassador to the United States.